Documenting the American South Logo

 • Abstract

-Arkansas governor Orval Faubus reflects on the effects of his twelve-year tenure in the governor's mansion, state politics, and, of course, desegregation.
+Arkansas Governor Orval Faubus reflects on the effects of his twelve-year tenure in the governor's mansion, state politics, and, of course, desegregation.
 Faubus paints himself as a populist who helped rescue Arkansas from backwardness with social programs and infrastructure.
 Merciless mischaracterizations from a lazy and hostile press have sullied his legacy, he claims, ignoring his many accomplishments and obscuring the true story of what happened on the courthouse steps in 1957.
-This interview will be useful to researchers interested in Arkansas politics in the middle of the 20th century, the rising influence of the media in politics, and desegregation.
+This interview will be useful to researchers interested in Arkansas politics in the middle of the twentieth century, the rising influence of the media in politics, and desegregation.

-Learn More
+• Learn More

 • Finding aid to the Southern Oral History Program Collection